 Presentation File: No File Uploaded

-Urban forests play a critical role in carbon sequestration within increasingly urbanized landscapes.
-Accurate above-ground biomass (AGB) estimations using generalized allometric equations usually require either intensive, indirect field inventory or destructive direct measurements.
-Limited research has explored the use of Light Detection and Ranging (LiDAR) to measure AGB in complex urban landscapes.
+Urban forests play a critical role in carbon storage within increasingly urbanized landscapes.
+Allometric models are widely used for estimating above-ground biomass (AGB) and carbon storage of urban forests.
+However, allometric equations derived from natural forest allometry are not representative of urban trees.
+It is therefore important to explore more accurate methods for estimating AGB.
+Limited research has utilized Light Detection and Ranging (LiDAR) to measure AGB in complex urban landscapes.
 This study highlights the potential of high-resolution terrestrial laser scanners (TLS) to effectively estimate the AGB of juvenile street trees on Granville Avenue in Worcester (Massachusetts).
-The tree species measured were: Pyrus calleryana, Gleditsia triacanthos, Quercus palustris, Quercus coccinea, Tilia cordata, and Prunus serrulata ‘Kwanzan’.
-TLS point clouds for each tree were generated using scans from the Compact Biomass LiDAR (CBL) and Leica Geosystems BLK360 imaging laser scanner.
-The point clouds for all the street trees were used to reconstruct 3D models of tree structure.
-AGB was estimated using quantitative structure models (QSM) to obtain tree volume.
-TLS AGB estimations were validated and compared with estimations generated through i-Tree allometric models from the field measurements for each tree.
+The tree species measured were: Pyrus calleryana ‘Bradford’, Gleditsia triacanthos, Quercus rubra, Quercus coccinea, Tilia cordata, and Prunus serrulata ‘Kwanzan’.
+TLS point clouds for each tree were generated in CloudCompare software using scans from the Compact Biomass LiDAR (CBL).
+AGB was estimated from each point cloud using quantitative structure models (QSM) to obtain tree volume.
+TLS AGB estimations were compared with estimations generated through i-Tree allometric models and field measurements from each tree.